Latest News

 The deceptive calm of the oil market will not last.

-Physical oil is at the center of the storm, a calm that deceives after the initial panic to deal with the largest oil crisis in history.
-China's dramatic reduction in purchases has cushioned the blow of the Iran war so far, and U.S. exports have surged.
+Physical oil is at the center of the storm, a calm that deceives after the initial panic to deal with the largest oil crisis in human history.
+The Iran war blow has been softened by the dramatic drop in "China's" purchases and a rise in U.S. Exports.
 This delicate balance could not last long, as the peak season for demand is approaching.
-The crude oil market is surprising calm, despite the sudden loss of nearly 20 million 'barrels of Middle Eastern Oil per day, or about a fifth of global supply, after Iran closed the Strait of Hormuz, shortly after the start of joint U.S. and Israeli airstrikes on February 28.
+The crude oil market is surprising calm, despite the sudden loss of 20 million barrels of Middle Eastern oil per day, or about a fifth of global supplies, after Iran closed the Strait of Hormuz shortly after the start of U.S. and Israeli airstrikes in February.

 This is because a large part of the world still has to adjust in a complicated, fragile way to ensure adequate supplies.
 Exports from the U.S., and other producers in the Atlantic Basin have increased dramatically.
 This has helped to fill a large part of Middle Eastern demand.
 China deliberately reduced its purchases, and other countries have been reducing their inventories in a rapid manner.
 This unexpected availability has eased the pressure on prices.
 Physical Brent crude oil is currently trading at around $110 per barrel, well below the peak of its crisis.
 This balancing act, however, is not sustainable.
 The oil market could enter a more dangerous phase as the closure of Hormuz is likely to continue for several weeks, despite the sputtering efforts to achieve peace.

-Due to the long distances involved with shipping oil from these areas to Asia, there is a delay of up to 8 weeks between purchase and delivery.
-This means that replacement barrels have only just arrived.
-This, along with the dramatic drawdown of global crude inventories helps explain why the prices on the physical market have dropped significantly in recent weeks.
+Due to the long distances involved with shipping oil from Asia to these regions, there is a delay of four to eight weeks in delivery.
+This means that replacement barrels are only now arriving.
+The dramatic reduction in global crude stocks and this lag in shipping oil from these regions to Asia are the main reasons why the prices on the physical market have dropped in recent weeks.

 CHINA FACTOR China is another key player that has contributed to easing the global scramble.
 After the Iran War broke out, China, the world's biggest oil importer, drastically reduced its crude purchases.
 Kpler reports that from a near record of 11.5 millions bpd seaborne imports in February, shipments dropped to 8 million in April, and will drop even further to 6.9 million in May.
 This is the lowest level for nearly a decade.